 Our entire discussion thus far has been only preparatory and introductory to what shall now follow throughout the rest of this teaching.
 Let us begin to personalize our subject of light and now dwell at some length upon the real “meat” of that which I really long to share with you.
 And that “meat” is to see how you and I are involved in this matter of light, both natural and spiritual.
 We come now to see where we fit into God’s plan to illumine the present darkness upon our planet.
 While it is true we live in God’s Kingdom, it is also true there remain pockets of darkness (some large, some small) throughout his Kingdom.
 Some pockets of darkness might remain for ages to come yet, but they will grow increasingly smaller as God’s light illumines more and more of his Kingdom.

 You Are The Light Of the World

 Let me make a very simple statement first, a statement so simple, yet very far reaching in its fullest implications and ramifications.
 That statement is: I am the light of the world.
 You are the light of the world.
 We are the light of the world.

 If it hasn’t happened to you yet, when Holy Spirit really begins to reveal to you the simple truth of this verse, an entirely new universe of God’s purposes for humankind—for you—will unfold in your spirit and mind.
-You will begin to see and acknowledge before God a new humility in the face of his awesome plan for the creation, redemption, and restoration of the universe.
+You will begin to see and acknowledge before God a new humility in the face of his awesome purposes for the creation, redemption, restoration, and reconciliation of the universe.
 Do not shy away from nor let anyone rob you of the simple truth that you are the light of the world.